Anđelo Jurkas: Books

-Third book was poetry collection "I Love You“, autobiographical story composed of love songs and beatnic street poetry., Retrieved 24 February 2011.
+Third book was poetry collection I Love You, autobiographical story composed of love songs and beatnic street poetry.
+Retrieved 24 February 2011.

 Fourth one was the book and the album named "Off The Record – stories from the brighter side“ detailing the collection of numerous accidents, funny events, short stories from the concerts, promotions and similar stuff regarding more than 300 most interesting bands from world rock scene from The Rolling Stones, Bruce Springsteen, Iggy Pop, Ramones, Rage Against The Machine, Guns And Roses, Metallica, Nirvana, Beastie Boys, Nick Cave, indie scene The Jesus Lizard, Jon Spencer Blues Explosion, Henry Rollins, Gang of Four, Godfathers, Fugazi, Shellac and the others such as Macy Gray, Sade, 50 Cent, Beyoncé, and many more.

 Fifth solo title is "Big Bang: Official Biography of 2 Cellos“, as the title says the official biography of national crossover duo, two classical backgrounded cellists Luka Šulić and Stjepan Hauser, known as 2Cellos that became one hit wonders on the global music market with the cover of Michael Jackson's hit “Smooth Criminal“ played only on two cellos., Retrieved 26 November 2013.

-He started literary program Pop Up library within which Dallas Records published biographies of the artists such are Red Hot Chili Peppers, Adele, Nick Cave, The Doors and The Clash.
+He started literary program Pop Up library within which Dallas Records published biographies of artists Red Hot Chili Peppers, Adele, Nick Cave, The Doors and The Clash.

 His work frequently touches upon music, pop culture, movies, media, etc., Retrieved 20 January 2011.

 Music

-Along with independent literary career he also started his solo music works.
-Both of the solo albums ("Soundtrack of Life", 2011. and "Off The Record", 2012.).
+Along with his independent literary career, Jurkas also started his solo music works.
+He has released two solo studio albums, Soundtrack of Life (2011) and Off The Record (2012).
+For both albums, he collaborated with producer Hrvoje Marjanović Sett.

+On 9 August 2021, during the COVID-19 pandemic, he interviewed songwriter and musician Hana Huljić during his Mixer podcast.

 Film

-Jurkas played a movie role in "Volim te/I Love You“, a feature-length film by Dalibor Matanić (2006).
-He also directed (along with Hladno pivo) "Knjiga zalbe/Complaints Book“, a short, special-purpose film and is responsible for numerous TV features in the TV show "Vip Music Club LP".
+Jurkas played a movie role in I Love You, a feature-length film by Dalibor Matanić (2006).
+He also directed (along with Hladno pivo) Knjiga žalbe/Complaints Book, a short, special-purpose film.
+He also directed numerous TV features in the TV show Vip Music Club LP.